Jeremy-Barrass/JuniorFrontendTest/README.md

 Unit tests were run with Jasmine standalone, e2e testing was done manually in a web browser (Google Chrome: Chromium v 50).

+### To Run the application

+Clone the repo (from mine or your own fork), cd into the folder, start a server in there with your preferred method, point your web brower address bar at your ServerAddress/html/index.html, play with it.

 ### Final Thoughts

 I have completed these job stories to the best of my ability.
 I have learned a lot during my work for this test, particularly about how to write Javascript without using libraries, which I had little experience of before.
 I now understand callbacks much better and feel more proficient with CSS, which I have not had much opportunity to work with in many of the exercises on the course.
 With this recently gained experience, I will build on it rapidly in the right environment and quickly make myself to an employer.